webrender/hawaii/index.md

             -   title: Liliha Bakery 🍔
                 description: Yummy bakery and restaurant.
 Great loco moco, great eclairs!
                 coords: [21.3133698,-157.8696]
+            -   title: Double Three Ice Cream 🍔
+                description:  If you've never had ice cream in a bubble waffle before, this is worth a try.
+Waffles are made hot and fresh, there's a ton of delicious toppings to choose from, and the portions are huge.
+Second location in Kailua.
+                coords: [21.3216497,-157.8759548]
+                image: doublethree.png
+            -   title: Nami Kaze
+                description: Delicious sushi and fancy brunch at this japanese restaurant that gets fish right off the boats.
+Upscale, but not too pricey, a perfect spot for a celebration or just a lazy sunday morning.
+                coords: [21.3177375,-157.8807734]
             -   title: Chau's Fresh Fruit 🍔
                 description: The best pirri mangoes!
                 coords: [21.3146528,-157.8633347]
+            -   title: Fook Lam 🍔
+                description:  Arguably the best dim sum on Oahu.
+You know it's good when they roll out the metal steamer carts!
+                coords: [21.3140782,-157.8618709]
             -   title: Sing Cheong Yuan Bakery 🍔
                 image: singcheongyuan.png
                 coords: [21.309222,-157.8665154]